Added to favorites

 GreenSheen recycles the latex paint we collect, locally at their facility in Kent.
 They recycle 90% of all latex paint collected, including the cans; so the reduction of waste is significant.

 Non-latex paint, including oil/alkyd-based paints and stains, spray paint/aerosol paint, and other solvents and cleaners; are considered hazardous waste and must be disposed of at a hazardous waste facility.
-The closest facility to Second Use is the South Household Hazardous Waste Facility.
+The closest facility to Second Use Seattle is the South Household Hazardous Waste Facility and the closest to our Tacoma store is the city of Tacoma’s Solid Waste facility.

-For inquiries about our paint drop-off process, please contact us any day of the week 9AM-6PM.
+For inquiries about our paint drop-off process, please contact us.

 Did you know that for every gallon of recycled paint you use instead of new paint, you save an estimated 100 kilowatt hours of energy and avoid the release of 115 pounds of carbon dioxide into the environment?
 That’s pretty significant, considering that the EPA estimates 10% of all paint that is purchased is never used.
 That adds up to 65 million gallons each year.